raspberrypilearning/getting-started-with-the-twitter-api/en/step_5.md

 title: Setting the time on Windows
 ---

-- Right-click on the time and date on the taskbar
+- Right-click on the time and date on the taskbar.

-- Select **Adjust date/time** from the Menu
+- Select **Adjust date/time** from the menu.

 ![windows set time](images/windows_set_time.PNG)

 --- /collapse ---

 ---
-title: Setting the time on MacOS
+title: Setting the time on macOS
 ---

-- Click Menu, System Preferences, Date and Time
+- Click on the Apple symbol in the top left-hand corner, and then on **System Preferences** > **Date and Time**.

 --- /collapse ---